igoor0/BookBuzz/README.md

-# BookRate
+# BookBuzz

-BookRate is a web-based application that allows users to rate and review their favorite books, discover new lectures based on their preferences, search for books, and connect with other book enthusiasts.
+BookBuzz is a web-based application that allows users to rate and review their favorite books, discover new lectures based on their preferences, search for books, and connect with other book enthusiasts.

-**Please note: BookRate is currently in development and is not yet available for use.**
+**Please note: BookRate is currently in development and is not yet available for use; There has been changes is the name of app, so it's BookBuzz currently **

 ## Features